Last Updated on 28 November 2025 by Cycloscope

 4-Day Derby & St Helens MTB Experience

-Starting from Launceston you will be guided along amazing trails, crossing the mountains of the Blue Tier Forest Reserve to the spectacular Bay of Fires.
-Accommodation, transport, dinners and breakfasts are included.
+Starting from Launceston, you will be guided along excellent trails, crossing the mountains of the Blue Tier Forest Reserve to the spectacular Bay of Fires.
+Accommodation, transport, and breakfasts and dinners are included.

 Highlights of this bike tour